Ai 1 f Japanese

 meaning "help".
 Other kanji combinations are possible.

-EMMA f English, French, Italian, Spanish, Swedish, Norwegian, Danish, Icelandic, Finnish, Dutch, German, Ancient Germanic
+Emma f English, French, Italian, Spanish, Catalan, Swedish, Norwegian, Danish, Icelandic, Finnish, Dutch, German, Hungarian, Ancient Germanic

 Originally a short form of Germanic names that began with the element ermen